ITU-BDSA2024-GROUP11/Chirp/README.md

 When this is done you should be able to run the program from the same location using `dotnet run`

-If you want to log in to the "Admin" account which is has permission to delete and edits other's cheep you can log in with the credentials:
+If you want to log in to the "Admin" account which has permission to delete and edits other's cheep you can log in with the credentials:

 Username: ADMIN <br />
 Password: Admin123!